Cod: History

 Cod has been an important economic commodity in international markets since the Viking period (around 800 AD).
 Norwegians travelled with dried cod and soon a dried cod market developed in southern Europe.
 This market has lasted for more than 1,000 years, enduring the Black Death, wars and other crises, and is still an important Norwegian fish trade.
+The Atlantic "cod" is first attested in Middle English from a document dated 1357; it is an outlier to other Germanic languages whose speakers that also fished and traded it in the same waters gave related names like Dorsch, torsk and toskur.
+However, there is a proposal where Old Norse þoskr may have stabilized with influence of Flemish and Norman metathesized as scot, in which the pluralized les scots (with Norman definite article les) would be rebracketted as les cots thus cots reanalyzed as a plural form of cot or later cod.

 The Portuguese began fishing cod in the 15th century.
 Clipfish is widely enjoyed in Portugal.
 The Basques played an important role in the cod trade, and allegedly found the Canadian fishing banks before Columbus' discovery of America.
 The North American east coast developed in part due to the vast cod stocks.
 Many cities in the New England area are located near cod fishing grounds.
 The fish was so important to the history and development of Massachusetts, the state's House of Representatives hung a wood carving of a codfish, known as the Sacred Cod of Massachusetts, in its chambers.